> Downloadable FAQ [PDF]

 What are PFAS, PFOA, and PFOS?

-Per- and Polyfluoroalkyl Substances (PFAS) are a family of more than 4,500 chemicals in products that resist heat, oils, stains and water.
-They have been widely used in consumer products such as carpets, clothing, fabrics for furniture, paper packaging for food, fire-fighting foams, and other materials like cookware designed to be waterproof, stain-resistant or non-stick.
+Per- and Polyfluoroalkyl Substances (PFAS) are a grouping of more than 4,500 chemicals in products that resist heat, oils, stains and water.
+They have been widely used in consumer products such as carpets, clothing, fabrics for furniture, paper packaging for food, firefighting foams, and other materials like cookware designed to be waterproof, stain resistant or nonstick.
 Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are two common types of PFAS.

 Certain PFAS chemicals (including PFOA and PFOS) are no longer manufactured in the US.
 However, they are still produced internationally and are imported into the US in consumer goods.

 What are the health effects of PFOA and PFOS?